Hierarchical Successor Representation for Robust Transfer: Discussion

 So far we have interpreted NMF basis of the HSR primarily through the lens of low-rank decomposition, emphasising data compression.
-However, a distinct advantage of NMF is its capability to extract an \textit{over-complete} basis, which has profound implications in how the neural system performs efficient coding~\cite{olshausen1997sparse, lewicki2000learning}.
+However, a distinct advantage of NMF is its capability to extract an \textit{over-complete} basis, which has promising implications in how the neural system performs efficient coding~\cite{olshausen1997sparse, lewicki2000learning}, particularly when combined with the predictive map theory of hippocampal neuronal firing through the lens of successor representation~\cite{stachenfeld2017hippocampus, yu2020prediction, piray2021linear}.
 Exploring HSR-NMF in the over-complete regime presents a promising avenue for scaling to environments with repetitive or aliased substructures, where spectral bases often fail to discriminate distinct states.